 One cold December day in 2015, American director David Lowery found himself embroiled in a rare argument with his wife; he wanted to remain in his native Texas, surrounded by the visually enticing landscape that had inspired so many of his films, while she felt that a move to Los Angeles, where big commercial projects such as Lowery’s then-forthcoming Pete’s Dragon awaited him, was inevitable.
 “It was one of those moments in life where you step outside of yourself and think, ‘this feels like a scene from a movie’,” Lowery tells AnOther in a softly spoken voice, sitting in a hotel suite during Sundance London.
 “We never argue so that in itself felt strange, but it was one of those heated discussions that felt like characters in dialogue – and even though I knew deep down that I was wrong and she was right, I stood my ground, while simultaneously filing every line away to use in a movie that I knew would surface someday.”

-The film reunites Casey Affleck and Rooney Mara, the protagonists of Lowery’s 2013 elegiac western Ain’t Them Bodies Saints, in what is a Romantic and haunting musing on love, loss and evanescence.
+The film reunites Casey Affleck and Rooney Mara, the protagonists of Lowery’s elegiac western Ain’t Them Bodies Saints (2013), in what is a Romantic and haunting musing on love, loss and evanescence.
 Affleck and Mara play a young couple, introduced to the audience as C and M. C is a musician, contented with the duo’s life in a small Texan farmhouse, while M dreams of change – a cause of tangible yet muted tension.
 When C is killed in a car crash, M is left in a state of grief and despair, but the story doesn’t end there.
 Shortly after M visits his pallid corpse, covered by a sheet in the hospital morgue, C rises, the sheet transforming him into a gaping-eyed ghost, and returns to the couple’s home to watch over M as she mourns his loss, and packs up the desolate house.
-But long after her departure, C finds himself still anchored to the house to which he was so attached in life, becoming unstuck in time and swept up in a cosmic whirlwind that carries him through the building’s past, present and future.
+But long after her departure, C finds himself anchored to the house he was once so attached to, becoming unstuck in time and swept up in a cosmic whirlwind that carries him through the building’s past, present and future.

 It makes for desperately beautiful and contemplative viewing: an effect compounded by low-lit landscape shots evocative of Whistler’s iridescent paintings; the sparse but impactive bouts of dialogue that expand upon the film’s themes (including a particularly memorable, drunken stream of existential musings by frequent Lowery collaborator Will Oldham); the melancholic yearning of Affleck’s ever-present spectre; and a spine-tingling score by Daniel Hart, featuring the song I Get Overwhelmed by Hart’s LA-based band Rooms – a track penned by Affleck’s character in the film.
 I defy you to find a dry eye in the house as it reverberates around the cinema.
 “Daniel played that song to me while we were doing the score for Pete’s Dragon,” explains Lowery.
 “It is literally overwhelming, and I couldn’t stop listening to it; I kept on playing it on repeat in the car prior to writing the film, and I just knew I had to include it in the script.
 It comes almost dead centre in the movie so it’s like its heart, and it resonates backwards and forwards throughout it.”